codingforpleasure/customized-workspace/Ubuntu/useful-resources/dart.md

 ## Conventions

-Constant should start with the character `k`.
+* Constant should start with the character `k`.

+* Class names are Pascal case, for example: `CalculatorBrain`.

 No matter the size of the column it will stretch: